 Reference Statutes: OCGA § 19–6–2 authorizes the trial court in a divorce action to exercise sound discretion and, after considering the financial circumstances of both parties, to award attorney fees to ensure that both parties are represented equally and effectively.

 Jeanette Soltys formerly worked with the Georgia Department of Family and Children’s Services (DFCS) in abuse and neglect cases, giving her extensive courtroom experience in litigating complex child custody matters.
 She has practiced for over a decade focusing on family law cases throughout metro-Atlanta.
 Her work has been featured in the Atlanta Journal Constitution.
-Jeanette teaches Continuing Legal Education seminars for the Atlanta Bar Association and the National Business Institute.
+Jeanette teaches Continuing Legal Education webinars for the Atlanta Bar Association and the National Business Institute.
 She has earned two CALI Awards for Academic Excellence and received a 10 out of 10 rating on AVVO as one of the best divorce attorneys in Atlanta.

 Atlanta Divorce Law Group